misiektoja/spotify_monitor/docs/configuration.md

 <a id="spotify-oauth-app"></a>
 ## Spotify OAuth App

 OAuth app credentials are optional in v3.0.
 They enable the legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata when the optional Spotipy dependency is installed.
-Configure them only when you already have an existing app with verified legacy endpoint access.
+Spotify requires the owner of every Development Mode app to keep an active Premium subscription.
+Configure the credentials only when that requirement is met and the app has verified legacy endpoint access.
 The tool keeps this path first for a working app then falls back automatically when Spotify returns a restricted response or Spotipy is unavailable.

-Apps created under the current Development Mode restrictions are not useful for this legacy path.
+App creation date does not replace a live compatibility check.
+A Development Mode app without an active Premium subscription on its owner account will stop working until the owner resubscribes.
 Do not create a new app for `spotify_monitor` because the anonymous web-player backend supplies all metadata fields used by monitoring and friend listing.

-If you already have a working existing app:
+If you already have a working app:

 - Log in to [Spotify Developer dashboard](https://developer.spotify.com/dashboard)

-- Open the existing app which still has verified legacy endpoint access
+- Open an app owned by an account with active Spotify Premium and verified legacy endpoint access

 - Copy the **Client ID** and **Client Secret**